William Morris Hunt

 William Morris Hunt (March 31, 1824 – September 8, 1879) was an American painter.

 Born into the political Hunt family of Vermont, he trained in Paris with the realist Jean-François Millet and studied under him at the Barbizon artists’ colony, before founding a similar group on his return to America.
 He became Boston's leading portrait and landscape painter, also working as a lithographer and sculptor.
-In 1871 he was elected into the National Academy of Design as an Associate Academician.
+In 1871 he was elected to the National Academy of Design as an Associate Academician.
 Many of his works were destroyed in the Great Boston Fire of 1872.
 Another disaster was the deterioration of the stone panels in the State Capitol at Albany, New York, on which a number of his murals had been painted.
 This is believed to have led to his depression and presumed suicide.

 Life and career

 William Morris Hunt was born into prominence.
 The family of Hunt's father Jonathan Hunt, were among Vermont's founders and largest landowners; his mother's a family of wealth and prominence in Connecticut.
 Hunt attended Harvard College but withdrew in his junior year.
 Having been denied the opportunity to paint and draw by an overbearing father, Jane Leavitt Hunt resolved that her children would be given the chance to study the arts in the best academies—even if it meant moving to Europe to attend them.